Home | Contact Us | Phone: 619.227.7802

 Our veterinary surgeon recommended Cutting Edge K9 Rehab.
 Trish got Jasper right into the pool, despite the enormous challenge encouraging our reluctant swimmer into the water.
 After just a few weeks, I was stunned by the huge improvement.
 Within two months, it was almost impossible to tell that Jasper ever had surgery in the first place.
 Trish's excellent care and encouragement made all the difference.
 Jasper is once again a happy, energetic boy making boxer mischief.
 I never thought it would happen - he actually looks forward to his fun time in the pool." - Gayle Falkenthal and Ted Thompson, Owners of Jasper

 Scooter, a 3 year old golden retriever, has severe hip and elbow dysplasia (on both sides) as well as severe arthritis in both wrists and ankles.
 The week Scooter started therapy his family had made plans to euthanize him.
 He only got up to eat and go "potty".
 Scooter had difficulty standing and watching him try to walk was agonizing.
 He showed no interest in going for a walk or playing with the other dogs at the park..
 His spirit seemed broken. .
-Within 2 weeks of swim therapy we saw a remarkable difference in his function and attitude.
+Within 2 weeks of therapy we saw a remarkable difference in his function and attitude.
 He now goes to the park; plays with other dogs and comes bounding down the walkway when he comes for an occasional visit.
 Needless to say that his family is thrilled to have their dog back enjoying life and being a member of their family.

-"Our Chesapeake Bay Retriever, Bailey, has hip dysplasia.
-Shortly after he turned 7, the signs of his dysplasia suddenly started showing: he would limp so much on walks that we had to stop taking him and he couldn't even swim very well because the muscles in his hips were so weak that his butt sank: it looked like he might go under the water!
 The orthopedic surgeon said Bailey would be a sedentary dog unless he had a hip replacement surgery.
-We started Bailey swimming with Trish thinking it would be good to strengthen his muscles before the surgery.
+At his suggestion we had a consulation with Trish who agreed 100% that the best thing for Bailey would be swimming.
+She also suggested some rehab to work on proprioception, etc. We started Bailey swimming thinking it would be good to strengthen his muscles before the surgery.
 After a month of swimming 2x/week , his muscle strength improved so much that we decided to post-pone the surgery.
 His hip stability improved, he can go on short walks and has become a strong swimmer.
-He has regained the overall fitness that he had lost due to his inability to take his vigorous walks.
-Bailey may need to have his hip surgery, but we know his muscles will be strong going into it and his recovery will be faster and more complete with his swimming history.
-All Bailey knows is that HE LOVES HIS SWIMMING!!!"
+Trish added a number of exercises as Bailey got stronger and he has regained the overall fitness that he had lost due to his inability to take his vigorous walks.
+Bailey may need to have his hip surgery, but we know his muscles will be strong going into it and his recovery will be faster and more complete with the combination of rehab with Trish and swimming.